 6. Pro: One-Handed Has More Mobility

-You need to time your shots appropriately, and that’s going to prove pretty difficult when you go two-handed.
+You need to time your shots appropriately, and that’s going to prove pretty difficult when you hit one-handed – especially on the backhand side.

 Timing is everything.

-8. Pro: One-Handed Has a Shorter Learning Time
+8. Pro: Two-Handed Has a Shorter Learning Time

-There’s a learning curve when you go two-handed, and it’s not pretty.
+There’s less of a learning curve when you go two-handed.

 9. Pro: One-Handed Reduces Fatigue